 “What’s that?”
 Amy innocently responded.

-I pulled my lucky rabbit foot out of my pocket.
+I pulled a lucky rabbit foot out of my pocket.
 “Does this give you a clue?”
 I hinted.

 “You ate a little bunny?”
 Amy was shocked.